-153. Risk, hazard and vulnerability information
+154. Risk, hazard and vulnerability information

-- In Cuba, the project will conduct a RHV in Ciego de Avila and update the methodology to include climate parameters leading mapping of the latest information in accordance with the standardized and comprehensive methodology. - In Jamaica, the project will conduct multi-hazard risk and vulnerability assessments for the three target parishes and develop risk and vulnerability maps, providing data for the DRIP Platform and helping to extend its reach to the other parishes.
-The project will explore the possibility of adapting the updated Cuban RVS methodology to the Jamaican context. - In Dominican Republic.
-During the proposal preparation phase, a more detailed inventory will be carried out regarding the existing vulnerability and hazard information, to identify additional information gaps and determine the need for additional studies.
+- In Cuba, the project will conduct a RHVS in Ciego de Avila and update the methodology to include climate parameters and map the latest information in accordance with the standardized and comprehensive methodology.
+It is the establishment of the RRMC which play the central convening and analytical function to ensure a multi-sector comprehensive risk analysis. - In Jamaica, the project will adapt the Cuban RHVS methodology to the Jamaican context, conduct multi-hazard risk and vulnerability assessments in the three target parishes and develop risk maps, providing data for the existing DRIP Platform and extending its reach to the other parishes.
+It is the establishment of the RRMC which play the central convening and analytical function to ensure a multi-sector comprehensive risk analysis - In Dominican Republic context, the project conduct risk, hazard and vulnerability studies (RHVS) for the Nizao River basin and develop risk maps.
+These studies will augment the IVACC methodology (which focuses on social protection).
+It is the establishment of the RRMC which play the central convening and analytical function to ensure a multi-sector comprehensive risk analysis.

-154. Local government and community capacities
+155. Local government and community capacities

-- The project will strengthen the capacities of the multi-sectoral groups for risk analysis and information transmission/communication of this analysis to decision-makers, making use of RHVS, EWS and climate scenarios and improved management of data.
-Complementing this, the project aims to increase the risk awareness and perception of development councils/parish councils studies for improved risk informed decision making.
-In addition, the project will strengthen capacities for short-term real-time monitoring of climate events and model scenarios for target provinces on 20, 50 and 100-year timescale.
-The Project will train and install climate monitors in select communities and establish early warning protocols and guidelines for alerts and information exchange. - A detailed assessment of physical and human resource assets and requirements will be conducted during the proposal stage to more precisely identify capacity gaps that the project will address.
-Likewise, a perception survey conducted in the initial phase of the project will establish baselines for awareness and advocacy actions.
-Training courses, community outreach activities and communication strategies will be designed and implemented on the basis of baselines collected during the proposal development phase and the initial assessments. - After the initial capacity assessment, the project will implement capacity development actions to strengthen hazard, vulnerability and risk identification, analysis and interpretation of results for decision-making purposes, climate scenario modeling and their use for development planning.
+- The project will strengthen the capacities of the multi-sectoral groups for risk analysis and information transmission/communication to decision-makers, making use of RHVS, early warning data collection, climate scenarios and improved management of data.
+Complementing this, the project aims to increase the risk awareness and perception of development councils/parish councils for improved risk informed decision making.
+The project will strengthen capacities for short-term real-time monitoring of climate events and model scenarios for target provinces on 20, 50 and 100-year timescale.
+The Project will train and install community climate monitors in target communities and establish early warning protocols and guidelines for alerts and information exchange. - A detailed assessment of physical and human resource assets and requirements will be conducted during the proposal stage to more precisely identify capacity gaps that the project will address.
+Baseline assessment, using assessment tools such as an Integrated Participatory Rural Assessment will identify key gaps in the proposal development stage, and will feed into the more intensive RHV studies that will be coordinated by RRMC in the project implementation phase.
+Likewise, a risk perception survey conducted in the initial phase of the project will establish baselines for awareness and advocacy actions.
+Training courses, community outreach activities and communication strategies will be designed and implemented on the basis of baselines collected during the proposal development phase and the initial assessments. - An initial capacity assessment in the proposal development stage will identify the capacity building actions required to strengthen hazard, vulnerability and risk identification, analysis and interpretation of results for decision-making purposes, climate scenario modeling and their use for development planning.